Enlarged Breasts in Men (Gynecomastia)

 To diagnose gynecomastia, a healthcare provider will perform a physical exam of the breasts as well as the entire body to assess for any areas of concern.

 It's important to be sure that a male's large breasts are due to excess growth of glandular tissue, which has a network of ducts that can be felt, and not excess fat tissue.
-Known as pseudo gynecomastia, this occurs when the breasts of overweight boys and men enlarge due to increased fat and not true breast tissue.
+Known as pseudo gynecomastia, this occurs when the breasts of overweight males enlarge due to increased fat and not true breast tissue.

 Blood tests to check hormone levels may also be performed.
 Sometimes imaging tests like a mammogram or ultrasound may also be needed to confirm the diagnosis.